StephenDev0/StikJIT/user-manual.md

 2. **Install StosVPN:**
    It is recommended to install [StosVPN](https://apps.apple.com/us/app/stosvpn/id6744003051).
 3. **Obtain the StikJIT IPA:**
-   Download the StikJIT IPA from [StikJIT](https://github.com/0-Blu/StikJIT/releases/latest).
-Alternatively, you can add the AltStore or SideStore source from the ReadMe.
+   Add the Source for [AltStore](https://tinyurl.com/AltstoreStikJIT) or [SideStore](https://tinyurl.com/SideStoreStikJIT), or download the StikJIT IPA from [StikJIT](https://github.com/0-Blu/StikJIT/releases/latest).

 4. **Install via SideStore or AltStore Classic:**
-   Use SideStore or AltStore to install the downloaded IPA.
-Once the installation is complete, the process is finished.
+   Use SideStore or AltStore to install StikJIT.
+Once the installation is complete, import your pairing file to StikJIT/StikDebug.

 ## Installation with AltStore PAL (EU Only)

 1. **Install StikDebug:**
-   Download StikDebug from AltStore PAL and follow the standard installation procedures.
+   Download StikDebug from AltStore PAL [here](https://tinyurl.com/AltstorePALStikJIT) and follow the standard installation procedures.

 2. **Install AltStore Classic:**
    Next, install AltStore Classic via AltStore PAL.
 AltStore Classic will automatically detect that StikDebug is installed.